AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: The AutoDDL Strategy Search

-A well-known fact is that the communication lower bound for a n*n matrix with p devices consuming $\Theta(\frac{n^2}{p^{2/3}})$ memory per device is $\mathcal{O}(\frac{n^2}{p^{2/3}})$~\cite{lower_bound}.
-Figure \ref{fig:3d_matmul} shows an example of a complete 3d SBP matrix multiplication.
-All the involved tensors' local volume is divided by no less than $\frac{p}{\max(p_1, p_2, p_3)}$ (divided by p and replicated by deep granite and white color times in the data distribution example in Figure \ref{fig:3d_matmul}).
-If we select $p_1$, $p_2$, $p_3$ (all two in the example figure) to be in $\mathcal{O}(p^{1/3})$, both the communication volume and memory occupation is in $\Theta(\frac{n^2}{p^{2/3}})$.
-This example shows that the asymptotically optimal matrix multiplication lies in our search space.
+\textbf{Asymptotic Communication for SBP Matmul.} It is a well-known fact that the communication lower bound for an n*n matrix with p devices, each consuming $\Theta(\frac{n^2}{p^{2/3}})$ memory per device, is $\mathcal{O}(\frac{n^2}{p^{2/3}})$~\cite{lower_bound}.
+Figure~\ref{fig:3d_matmul} provides an example of a complete 3D SBP matrix multiplication.
+One can observe from the figure that the data volume is divided by p and then increased by the dimension of Partial Sum (P) or Broadcast (B), which is less than $\max(p_1, p_2, p_3)$, before or after redistributions.
+And the gradient synchronizations and data redistributions have communication volumes no larger than the maximal data volume of the local tensor, before or after redistributions.
+To derive an upper bound for the data volumes, we can select $p_1$, $p_2$, and $p_3$ (all two in the example figure) to be in $\mathcal{O}(p^{1/3})$, the communication volume and memory occupation will both be in $\Theta(\frac{n^2}{p^{2/3}})$ with the tensors of size $\mathcal{O}(n^2)$.
+This example demonstrates that our search space includes asymptotically optimal 3D distributed matrix multiplication.